Lifestyle program in Lidingö municipality

 First program round completed

 After a six months’ pilot round, and its evaluation, the first full-scale program round was conducted between September 2022 and June 2023.
 Out of 275 applicants, 34 participants were selected and enrolled.
-A second round is planned to start in the autumn of 2023 and will likely be able to accommodate a larger group.
+A second round started in the autumn of 2023, now with 50 participants.
 To qualify, participants must be Lidingö citizens, be 65 years or older, have room for lifestyle changes in their lives based on a lifestyle index, and live in their own home.

 All “five fingers”